-Kids will love making goo (or goop) with this easy recipe.
+Kids will love making goo (also known as goop, oobleck or cornflour slime) with this easy recipe.

-If not you MUST try it, and if you are one of the many people who’s enjoyed this activity with your kids before then this is a reminder to try it again.
+Ever made goo before?
+If not you MUST try it.
+If you’ve enjoyed this activity with your kids before then this is a reminder to make it again.

 You will need: